iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Variational Subgradient.md

 \end{aligned}
 $$

+We know define the regular subgradient.
+We already did in the introduction but we will do it again here using the new notations.

+#### **Definition | Regular Subgradient**
+>

 #### **Claim | Second Order Lower Model**
 > Let $v \in \hat \partial f(\bar x)$, if and only if there exists $\varphi(x - \bar x)$ such that $\mathbb D_f (x, \bar x | v) \ge \varphi(x - \bar x)$ and $\nabla \varphi (\bar x) = \mathbf 0$.